jamespmernin/Trivia/README.md

 ## MVP

 _The **Trivia** MVP will contain three tables: users, trivia questions, and high scores.
-The application will use a front-end to shape the GUI and a back-end to store the data._
+The application will use a front-end to shape the GUI and a back-end to store the data.
+Trivia games will be twenty questions, each worth 200 points, for a maximum score of 4,000 points.
+A leaderboard will be implemented to save high scores and the users that achieved them.
+Users will be able to remove their scores from the leaderboards and also remove their account._

 <br>